• About

 Oven Fireplace.
 Actually, we taped plastic wrap to the oven with electrician's tape.
 And then painted the logs and flames with acrylic paint.

 Oven Fireplace.
 Actually, we taped plastic wrap to the oven with electrician’s tape and then painted the logs and flames with acrylic paint.
+We also dragged two big chairs from the living room out to the kitchen.
+Oh yeah!

 There must have been something magical about the glow because the guys stayed a while.